 We have compiled some information which we hope you will find useful during the pandemic.
 Click on the menus to find some tips for staying independent if you are visually impaired, and some useful phone numbers for other organisations that may be of help.
 We will add to this list if we hear of any more, so please check this page regularly.

-Advice for the second lockdown
+Advice during lockdown

+You can also download some information which the Thomas Pocklington Trust compiled for the last lockdown, if this is more accessible for you.
+The information there applies to this lockdown too.
 You can download this as a word document or a pdf by clicking the button of your choice.
 The word document may be easier for screenreaders.

 Our services during the pandemic